JeremyOne/CryptLink/Readme.md

 * Auto-push updates to all members
 * Ability to use TCP or UDP for data transfers

+## Storage types
+There are three basic types of data that can be stored in the network, each with different properties

+### Messages
+A small object that is sent to a key through the network mesh -Best effort only
+-Receivers must confirm, or message considered unsent -No storage assumed, only the recipient can confirm storage

+### Items
+A small object stored by hash, likely cached

+### Blobs
+Larger objects stored by hash, in slow storage

 ## Technology
 CryptLink will use many existing technologies and ideas in new ways, including: